HOMEBLOGINQUIRYSEARCH

 Breast Cancer Stages

-Breast cancer is typically diagnosed in one of four stages:
+A typical diagnosis of Breast Cancer falls in one of the four stages:

 Stage II – cancer has spread to the lymph nodes under the arm